 (…Or how I stopped worrying and learnt to acknowledge my privilege)

 As a Lib Dem, I was vociferously against AWS and tokenism in general, so much so that I joined with others to oppose it at Conference at every opportunity.
-There’s a video of me doing just that at Liverpool just over five years ago.
-I’ve kept it on Youtube because I feel like there’s a sort of dishonesty in deleting speeches or rewriting history on past views.
 Suffice to say that I no longer agree with a word I said back then and I’ll try to explain why.

 First and foremost, this debate brings out the worst in people – me included.
 However you push it, it relates to the exclusion or preference of individuals based on what, from the outset, you would consider irrelevant attributes and that gets people’s backs up.
 From my fluffy liberal and idealist mindset, I was opposed to discrimination in all its forms back then – why should you fix discrimination in one direction with discrimination in another direction?
 Surely if discrimination is wrong, it’s always wrong?